Some of the Best Ever Beauty Advice You Need to Know

 Not only can sunscreen help avoid that, but wearing it has also been shown to actively undo some signs of ageing (I believe they call that a win-win).
 So get wearing SPF.

-I think part of the problem that stops so many people using sunscreen daily is the sheer inconvenience of so many of the formulas out there- whether that means greasiness, white cast or breakouts.
+I think part of the problem that stops so many people from using sunscreen daily is the sheer inconvenience of so many of the formulas out there- whether that means greasiness, white cast or breakouts.

 So instead pick a sophisticated formula, use enough (half a teaspoon for the face and neck), *and actually reapply it* (at least every few hours throughout the day).